-The Private Wealth Management Division revised its execution venue list for this asset class to include an additional issuer on the open architecture platform (Canadian Imperial Bank of Commerce), providing further issuer credit diversification and optionality for our clients.
+Private Wealth Management revised its execution venue list for this asset class to include an additional issuer on the open architecture platform in 2022 (Barclays Bank Plc), providing further issuer credit diversification and optionality for our clients.
+Private Wealth Management ceased distributing products issued by Credit Suisse during this period, however they remained on the platform and therefore were not removed from the list of execution venues listed in Private Wealth Management's execution policy.

-5. Topic 5: an explanation of how order execution differs according to client categorisation, where the firm treats categories of clients differently and where it may affect the order execution arrangements;
+Topic 5: an explanation of how order execution differs according to client categorisation, where the firm treats categories of clients differently and where it may affect the order execution arrangements;